DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2 Soldering Instructions/README.md

 2. Some beta testers will have missing extra components as I ran out of parts.
 They don't detract from the function of the board as all core components required to get the board working are included.

 ### Extra's Info
 1. Some kits came with an SSD1306 display.
-There's different same code in the repo for a board with or without a display.
+There's different example code in the repo for a board with or without the display.